acuparse/acuparse/docs/DOCKER.md

 ## Backup/Restore

-The automated backup script will run once daily and save backups to `/opt/acuparse/volumes/backups`.
+The automated backup script will run once daily and save backups to `/opt/acuparse/volumes/backups` on your host.

+Backup files are kept for 7 days by default and can be changed by modifying `KEEP_BACKUPS_FOR` in your container.

+- `nano /opt/acuparse/cron/backup`.

 ### Restore Database